What has the SNP done to make Scotland safer?

 The SNP is investing in policing and other frontline services and helping to deliver a safe, secure and resilient country.

-The SNP in government, is investing almost £4.6 billion across the justice system in 2026-27.
+In government we have invested almost £4.6 billion across the justice system in 2026-27.
 This includes a record £1.7 billion for policing – an increase of around £82 million on 2025-26, to provide the resources needed to support frontline service delivery.

 The SNP continue to support the Scottish Fire and Rescue Service to keep our communities safe, with a higher number of firefighters per head than other parts of the UK.